tenzir/tenzir/web/docs/tql2/operators/save_sqs.md

 queuing service to decouple and scale microservices, distributed systems, and serverless applications.
 The `save_sqs` operator writes bytes as messages into an SQS queue.

-The `sqs` connector uses long polling, which helps reduce your cost of using SQS by reducing the number of empty responses when there are no messages available to return in reply to a message request.
+The `save_sqs` operator uses long polling, which helps reduce your cost of using SQS by reducing the number of empty responses when there are no messages available to return in reply to a message request.
 Use the `poll_time` option to adjust the timeout.